jestenough/code-challenges/collections/learngo/24-structs/questions/README.md

 ```
 1. Yes: They have the same set of fields
 2. No : They are not comparable
-3. No : Field values are different *CORRECT*
+3. No : Field values are different

 > **1:** That's right, this means they are comparable, but that's not enough.
 >